mramshaw/helm-test/README.md

 2. <kbd>helm package mychart</kbd>
 3. <kbd>helm lint mychart</kbd>

-The __create__ command takes an optional <kbd>--starter</kbd> option for specifying a "starter chart".
+The __create__ command can take an optional <kbd>--starter</kbd> option for specifying a "starter chart".

-Starter Charts are regular charts, but in template form - and must be stored in $HELM_HOME/starters.
+Starter Charts are regular charts, but in template form - and must be stored in the ~/.helm/starters/ directory.

 ## Deployment Life Cycle